Brooklyn Bridge: Upgrades

 On the Manhattan side, the city approved a controversial rebuilding of the Manhattan entrance plaza in 1953.
 The project, which would add a grade-separated junction over Park Row, was hotly contested because it would require the demolition of 21 structures, including the old New York World Building.
 The reconstruction also necessitated the relocation of 410 families on Park Row.
 In December 1956, the city started a two-year renovation of the plaza.
 This required the closure of one roadway at a time, as was done during the rebuilding of the bridge itself.
 Work on redeveloping the area around the Manhattan approach started in the mid-1960s.
-At the same time, plans were announced for direct ramps to the FDR Drive elevated highway to alleviate congestion at the approach.
-The ramp from the FDR Drive to the Brooklyn Bridge was opened in 1968, followed by the ramp from the bridge to the FDR Drive the next year.
+At the same time, plans were announced for direct ramps to the elevated FDR Drive to alleviate congestion at the approach.
+The ramp from FDR Drive to the Brooklyn Bridge was opened in 1968, followed by the ramp from the bridge to FDR Drive the next year.
 A single ramp from the Manhattan-bound Brooklyn Bridge to northbound Park Row was constructed in 1970.
 A repainting of the bridge was announced two years later in advance of its 90th anniversary.